Visitors to Caserma Ederle

 6. Who can purchase fuel coupons and where can I use them?

 Active duty military personnel, federal employees and government contractors who are authorized logistical support and have valid TDY orders may purchase a limited supply of fuel coupons.
 Those on leave may not purchase fuel coupons.
 Fuel cards that are used in Germany do not work in Italy.
 NATO fuel coupons are valid at Agip and Eni stations.
 Esso stations no longer accept fuel coupons as of Jan.1, 2012.
-Coupons are available in denominations of 5, 10 and 20 liters.
+Coupons are available in denominations of 100 or 200 liters.

 Be aware that SETAF–licensed drivers may not allow visitors to operate their POVs.
 Only SETAF-licensed drivers may operate vehicles that are registered to SETAF personnel.
 Italian law enforcement can confiscate a vehicle registered to a SETAF driver if a non-SETAF licensed driver is caught driving it, and the owner will forfeit their ownership of the vehicle.